bwmarrin/disgord/README.md

 # Disgord

-Disgord is primarily used as a test tool for the [Discordgo](https://github.com/bwmarrin/discordgo) package that provides Go bindings for the Discord Chat API.
+Disgord is primarily used as a test tool for the [Discordgo](https://github.com/bwmarrin/discordgo) package.
+Discordgo provides Go bindings for the Discord Chat API.

 This is currently a placeholder.